ibexa/documentation-developer/docs/release_notes/ez_platform_v1.8.0.md

 #### Under the Hood

 -   New opt-in approach to HttpCache to improve usability and performance by means of:
-    -   Cache multi-tagging: allowing you to tag pages with a path, location, type, parent, etc. so the repository can clear cache in a more targeted, accurate, and flexible way, getting rid of any "clear all" situations on complex operations.
+    -   Cache multi-tagging: allowing you to tag pages with, for example, path, location, type, or parent, so the repository can clear cache in a more targeted, accurate, and flexible way, getting rid of any "clear all" situations on complex operations.
     -   For Varnish this uses [xkey](https://github.com/varnish/varnish-modules/blob/master/docs/vmod_xkey.rst) instead of BAN, enabling greater performance by allowing you to control grace time.
     -   This also places HttpCache in a separate repo, allowing it to grow independently: see <https://github.com/ezsystems/ezplatform-http-cache>
 -   New `content/publish` policy to be able to configure `content/edit` rights independently from publish rights